typhonjs-node-utils/package-json/README.md

 All functions besides `formatPackage` rely on `getPackageWithPath`. `getPackageWithPath` will not throw on any errors encountered and will always return a PackageObjData object.
-If an error occurs the `error` property will contain the error thrown and `packageObj` will be undefined and `filepath` / `filepathUnix` may be defined if the error occurred loading a specific `package.json`.
-Likewise, if traversal completes without locating `package.json` then error will contain a message indicating this failure.
+If an error occurs the `error` property will contain the error thrown and `packageObj` will be undefined and `filepath` / `filepathUnix` may be defined if the error occurred loading a specific `package.json`; IE when malformed.
+If traversal completes without locating `package.json` then error will contain a message indicating this failure.
 On success `packageObj`, `filepath`, and `filepathUnix` are defined and error is undefined.

 | Property       | Type               | Description                                                    |
 | -------------- | ------------------ | -------------------------------------------------------------- |